Course

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.

-Course Transfers
+Course Transfers to Other Institutions

-These are for current course guidelines only.
-For a full list of archived courses please see https://www.bctransferguide.ca
+Below are current transfer agreements from Douglas College to other institutions for the current course guidelines only.
+For a full list of transfer details and archived courses, please see the BC Transfer Guide.

-Institution Transfer Details for HIMP 2230
+Institution Transfer details for HIMP 2230

 Course Offerings